w3f/polkadot-wiki/docs/learn/how-to/rebond-tokens.md

 ![](../../assets/how-to/65032556845.png)

 4\.
 Then click "**Rebond** ," sign and submit the transaction.
-You have rebonded your DOT!
+You have rebonded your DOT.

 * * *